Healthdirect Free Australian health advice you can count on.

 'Morning after' pill (emergency contraception pill)

-The emergency contraception pill is taken soon after sex to reduce the risk of pregnancy.
+Emergency contraception can be used to reduce the risk of pregnancy.

 How does the morning after pill work?